arcus/education_modules/pandas_transform/pandas_transform.md

 The `pandas` package can read most tabular data files and convert them into DataFrames.
 As long as your data is in a place that the program can locate (either on your computer if you are running code on your computer, or in the cloud) all `pandas` needs to know is what type of file it is reading, and where to find that file.

-For this module we will be looking at some fake Covid-19 testing data.
-This data is saved as a [csv file hosted on GitHub](https://raw.githubusercontent.com/arcus/education_modules/embedded_code/a_sample_module_template/covid_testing.csv).
+The fake Covid-19 testing data we will use for the rest of this lesson is saved as a [csv file hosted on GitHub](https://raw.githubusercontent.com/arcus/education_modules/embedded_code/a_sample_module_template/covid_testing.csv).

 The `read_csv` function from the `pandas` library takes the location of the file as its argument.
 The path to the file, in this case a url, must be in quotes.
 Let's create a new DataFrame called `covid_testing` that will contain all of our fake Covid-19 testing data.